-Flinders Preschool is committed to the provision of a safe and healthy work environment and safe work procedures that protect staff and other persons at the service from the risk of occupational violence and aggression (OVA).
-This policy outlines the minimum requirements and responsibilities of Flinders Preschool in providing a safe workplace where staff members are not subjected to aggression and violence.
+Flinders Preschool Inc. is committed to the provision of a safe and healthy work environment and safe work procedures that protect staff and other persons at the service from the risk of occupational violence and aggression (OVA) (refer to Definitions).
+This policy outlines the minimum requirements and responsibilities of Flinders Preschool Inc. in providing a safe workplace where staff members are not subjected to aggression and violence.